Mary Chapin Carpenter: 20072014: Zoë Records

 After leaving Columbia Records, Carpenter signed with the independent Zoë Records (a division of Rounder Records) in 2006.
 Her first release for the label was 2007's The Calling.
 While it accounted for no charting singles, the release reached number ten on the Billboard country albums charts.
 It was also nominated for the Grammy Award for Best Contemporary Folk Album in 2007.
 Once again she wrote the entire album by herself and co-produced with Rollings.
 Jurek thought the album had stronger rock music influences than its predecessors due to a heavier use of electric guitar and drums, while saying of the album's lyrics that she "has a hell of a way of looking at life from all sides".
 Shortly after the album's release Carpenter was hospitalized for a pulmonary embolism, which forced her to cancel all concert dates that year.
 After being released from the hospital on April 27, 2007, she issued a statement on her website saying she was recovering and planned to tour again in 2008.
 Once she had recovered she began work on Come Darkness, Come Light: Twelve Songs of Christmas, her first album of Christmas music.
 This was released in 2008.
 For this project, Carpenter covered tracks by Robin and Linda Williams and the Red Clay Ramblers.
 She also included renditions of the carol "Once in Royal David's City" and the African-American spiritual "Children, Go Where I Send Thee", in addition to a number of songs she wrote herself.
-She and Jennings intentionally sought to make the recording "spare", and thus did most of the songs with Jennings playing various acoustic instruments and Jon Carroll on piano.
+Jennings returned as producer for this project.
+She stated that the two intentionally sought to make the recording "spare", and thus did most of the songs with Jennings playing various acoustic instruments and Jon Carroll on piano.